 Dr Christer Pursiainen is Professor of Societal Safety and Environment at the Department of Engineering and Safety, Faculty of Science and Technology, Arctic University of Norway (UiT), in Tromsø, Norway.
-He is also Adjunct Professor (docent) of International Relations at the University of Helsinki and holds a doctorate in Political Science from the same university.
-During the 2018-2019 academic year, Pursiainen has a Visiting Professorship at the London School of Economics, Centre for International Studies (sabbattical research year from the UiT), and he has therefore relocated to London till September 2019.
+He holds a doctorate in Political Science from the University of Helsinki.

 Previously Pursiainen has worked in leading management and research positions in such institutions as the European Commission DG Joint Research Centre, JRC, Institute for the Protection and Security of the Citizen (Italy, Ispra); the Council of the Baltic Sea States, CBSS (Sweden, Stockholm); Nordregio, Nordic Centre for Spatial Development (Sweden, Stockholm); Russian-European Centre for Economic Policy, RECEP (Russian Federation, Moscow); Aleksanteri Institute - Finnish Centre for Russian and East European Studies at the University of Helsinki; and the Finnish Institute of International Affairs, UPI-FIIA (Finland, Helsinki).